eye3/nkit4nodejs/README.md

 Currently, only an XML to Javascript object converter and filter is exported to Node.js from nkit library.

+You can:

-You can create Javascript data structures, which are different from the structure of XML source.
+- create Javascript data structures, which are different from the structure of XML source.

-You can explicitly identify those elements and attributes in XML source that you want to use for building JavaScript data structures.
+- explicitly identify those elements and attributes in XML source that you want to use for building JavaScript data structures.
   Thus, it's possible to filter out unnecessary XML-data.

-You can explicitly define Javascript type of scalar data, fetched from XML source.
+- explicitly define Javascript type of scalar data, fetched from XML source.
   Integers, numbers, strings, datetimes and booleans are supported.

 Conversion is carried out using SAX parser Expat, so it's fast and uses less memory when parsing huge XML files.